Skip to content

 Cons

-• Bearings need occasional cleaning and oiling
+• Bearings reward occasional cleaning and oiling

 • Dearer than basic budget bars